The 7 secrets to acing your exams

 Forget cramming: it takes many hours to study effectively for a major exam.
 Schedule one or two three-hour study blocks every day for two weeks before the main event.
 Studying with someone else can be motivating, too.

 If you have several exams in a week, clearly define the study blocks in your schedule.
 Cut down on socializing and, if possible, cut back on non-related work hours.

-At this point in the term, you should be reviewing what you already know — but you still have time to improve in any weaker areas.
+At this point, you should be reviewing what you already know — but you still have time to improve in any weaker areas.

 2. Test your knowledge

-An exam calls for you to bring out information on cue, so practise doing that in advance.
+An exam calls for you to bring out information on cue, so practice doing that in advance.

 Don’t just go over and over your books: reading is passive and doesn’t measure how well you know something.
 Instead, break course material down into major concepts and sections.
 From there, test yourself to find out what you’ve already mastered and what you need to return to.